Achaemenid Religious Monuments: An Archaeological Perspective

 About the Speaker

-Ali Mousavi was born and raised in Iran.
-He studied in Lyon, France, and took his B.A. in Art History, and his M.A. in Archaeology, from the University of Lyon, France.
-He obtained his Ph.D. in archaeology of the ancient Near East from the University of California, Berkeley.
-He excavated in France, Turkey, and Iran, and contributed to the nomination of a number of archaeological sites and monuments for inscription on the World Heritage List of UNESCO.
-He is the author of a book on the site of Persepolis (Persepolis: Discovery and Afterlife of a World Wonder), co-editor of the book Ancient Iran from the Air, and a number of scholarly articles.
-He worked as an Assistant Curator of Ancient Near Eastern Art at the Los Angeles County Museum of Art from 2006 to 2013.
+Ali Mousavi studied in Lyon, France, and took his B.A. in Art History, and his M.A. in Archaeology from the University of Lyon, France.
+He obtained his Ph.D. in Near Eastern archaeology from the University of California, Berkeley.
+He excavated in France, Turkey, and Iran, and contributed to the nomination of a number of archaeological sites and monuments on the World Heritage List of UNESCO.
+He is the author of a book on the site of Persepolis (Persepolis: Discovery and Afterlife of a World Wonder), and co-editor of two books: Ancient Iran from the Air, and Excavating an Empire.
+He has published on various aspects of Iranian art and archaeology, and holds a particular interest in the archaeology of Iranian Empires, from the Achaemenids to the Sasanians, and the history of archaeology in Iran and the Near East.
 He teaches art and archaeology of ancient Iran at UCLA.
-He is the director of the Pasargadae Archaeological Excavations.
+He is also the director of the Archaeological Gazetteer of Iran project.